eventphone/guru3-ldap/README.md

 ## I found a bug!

 Please open an [issue](https://github.com/eventphone/guru3-ldap/issues/new).
-If you've found a security issue please contact us via [twitter](https://twitter.com/eventphone) or meet us at the POC desk (during an event).
+If you've found a security issue please contact us via our [ticket system](https://guru3.eventphone.de/support/) or meet us at the POC desk (during an event).